 Dwarf cavendish banana trees can grow indoors and outdoors and produce large bunches of bananas every harvesting season.
 Read our guide to learn how to grow a healthy Dwarf Cavendish banana tree.

-The Dwarf Cavendish banana tree is different from other fruit trees in that it can survive in almost all of the hardiness zones.
-Before purchasing a Dwarf Cavendish banana tree, read our guide to learn how to care for one and where to buy this type of tree.
+The Dwarf Cavendish banana tree is different from other fruit trees in that it can survive in almost all of the U.S.’s climate Hardiness Zones, though you’ll need to plant it in an indoor pot in colder areas.
+As long as the tree receives sufficient sunlight and water, you can grow your very own bananas.
+Before purchasing a Dwarf Cavendish banana tree, read our guide to learn how to plant and care for this type of tree.

 Dwarf Cavendish Banana Tree Overview